sultanowskii/sultanowskii/README.md

   ### 👋 Hello there

   👨‍💻 My name is Arthur, I'm from Russia.
-Currently I learn python, some other languages and reverse-engineering.
+Currently I learn Python, C and reverse-engineering.

   🚩 I love taking a part in `CTF`s, my favourite categories are `reverse`, `pwn`.
 I also really love making my own CTF-tasks (for example, you may look at them [here](https://github.com/sultanowskii/CTF-Jacque-Fresco) - there are some low-level tasks for beginers) and organizing local CTF-contests.